Argonne-National-Laboratory/pyoptmat/README.md

+# pyoptmat: a package for calibrating statistical constitutive models

 pyoptmat is a package for calibrating statistical, inelastic constitutive models to data.
 The package is based on [pytorch](https://pytorch.org/) and [pyro](https://pyro.ai/) and provides a framework for using machine-learning